 Land disputes are frequent and occur at all levels due to multiple reasons that are mainly rooted in the country's history.
 In this context, citizens claim ownership of large tracts of traditional land, which has fueled disputes.
 Disputes related to overlapping boundaries, rightful ownership, conflicting claims and land grabbing are the most pronounced and are also evidently common between communities and concessionaires.
-It is estimated that the Government has awarded approximately 35-40 percent of Liberia's land to concessions, the majority of which was already encumbered and located in provinces and communities with weak administration structures.
+It is estimated that the Government has awarded approximately 35-40 percent of Liberia's land to concessions, the majority of which was already encumbered and located in provinces and communities with weak administration structures1.

-Conflicts between communities and concessionaire arise from a lack of transparency on land allocation s to concessionaires by the government.
+Conflicts between communities and concessionaire arise from a lack of transparency on land allocations to concessionaires by the government2.
 Most of the concession contracts are negotiated in Monrovia with little or no consultations, neither are the agreements shared with local communities.
 Liberia's legal framework regulates concessions both through constitutional and statutory provisions.
-There is a key investment statute: The Public Procurement and Concessions Act (PPCA) which was approved in 2005 and amended in 2010; the Investment Act (IA) that was approved in 2010, the Community Rights Act, the Forestry Law and its addendum.
+There are a key investment statutes the Public Procurement and Concessions Act (PPCA) which was approved in 2005 and amended in 2010, the Investment Act (IA) that was approved in 2010, the Community Rights Law of 2009, the Forestry Law of 2006.